Castlehouse Construction Ltd | Crabtree House | Deanhurst Park | Gelderd Road | Leeds | LS27 7LG

 The company has handed over three retail units, one of which will be occupied by supermarket group Lidl – the retail anchor for the £17m scheme.
-The second unit will be occupied by frozen food specialist Iceland and the third 1,300 sq ft unit is available for occupation.
-A car park on the south side of the site has also been delivered.
+The second unit will be occupied by frozen food specialist Iceland.
+The third 1,300 sq ft unit is available for occupation.
+As well as delivery of a car park on the south side of the site.

 Driven forward by the Central Northallerton Development Company Ltd (CNDCL), a joint venture between Hambleton District Council and leading Yorkshire developer Wykeland Group, the scheme will cement a new future for the old Grade II listed prison buildings by transforming the major landmark into an exciting, new mixed-use destination incorporating retail, leisure and office space.

 Despite a challenging climate with the pandemic, Castlehouse carried out all construction work on site with extensive and stringent safety measures in place, complying fully with Government and construction industry guidelines introduced in response to Covid-19.

 Castlehouse is currently on site fitting out the Lidl store, closely followed by Iceland, with both stores earmarked to open their doors to the public this autumn.

 The northern part, five Grade II listed former prison blocks, forms part of the second phase of the development.
 The final building, the tenement block, will be converted at a later stage.